 Another interesting thing to see is Kunti Devi temple, right in the middle of the complex.
 It is a small temple dedicated to Shiva.
 It is said that this is a temple from the time of Pandavas.
 And probably belonged to their mother Kunti as it is still known by her name.
 It is a small temple with nothing much to note about except its historical reference.
 There are two Bhairon temples just outside the Qila complex, adjoining its back wall.
 Both these temples are said to be have been set up by Pandavas when they had made their capital here.
 In fact, one of the temples has an idol of Bhima.
 One of the Pandava brothers who is said to have carried Bhairon on his shoulders to this place, before building the temple.

 Interestingly alcohol is the preferred prasad or offering for this deity.
 All the beggars gather around to receive the prasad for obvious reasons.
-Government has a tough time controlling the crowd here, especially on Sundays.
+The government has a tough time controlling the crowd here, especially on Sundays.

 You can walk around the Qila along its thick and seemingly impregnable walls.
 The walls also served as the quarters for the soldiers and guards.
 Today these are home to ASI offices and ASI museum.
 Most walls are in dilapidated state.
 Those that are standing erect, have been restored by ASI not so long ago.
 The same is true for the two unused gateways.
 If possible, try and walk on the walls of the Qila to get a view from the top.
 And from here Delhi does seem a beautiful city.